AbhayAnand26/Animated-Navigation-Bar-/README.md

 - **CSS3** – For styling, transitions, responsiveness, and animations

--**JavaScript (Vanilla)** – For interactivity such as menu toggle, search, scroll detection, and active link highlighting
+- **JavaScript (Vanilla)** – For interactivity such as menu toggle, search, scroll detection, and active link highlighting

 ## 📱 Features